• Oct 07, 2025

 See also: 15 Famous Temples (Mandir) in Chennai

-In Somnath, you can shop for various items, including religious artefacts, local handicrafts, traditional clothing, and souvenirs.
+In Somnath, you can shop for a variety of items, including religious artefacts, local handicrafts, traditional clothing, and souvenirs.
 The markets near the Somnath temple offer a range of goods that you can shop for.
-You can also find items like silk clothes, bags, and various types of apparel.
+You can also find items such as silk clothing, bags, and various types of apparel.
 Additionally, consider exploring the local market for unique items and delicious street food.
 Look at the details as mentioned and further proceed accordingly.

-• Religious items: Near the Somnath temples, you can buy religious items such as idols, photos of deities, and other devotional items.
+• Religious items: Near the Somnath temples, you can buy idols, photos of deities, and other devotional items.

 • Handicrafts: Look for local handicrafts, such as embroidered and appliqué wall hangings, quilts, cradle cloths, and items decorated with mirrors, buttons, shells, and sequins.

-• Traditional clothing: Somnath offers a range of conventional Jujarati clothing like ghagra choli, sarees and embroidered footwear.
+• Traditional clothing: Somnath offers a range of traditional Gujarati clothing, such as ghagra choli, sarees, and embroidered footwear.

 • Souvenirs: Explore the market for unique souvenirs, such as brassware, wooden carvings, and other handicrafts that represent the local culture.